uselagoon/lagoon/docs/logging/kibana-examples.md

 ### Logs from a container

 Want to see the logs for a specific container \(php, nginx, etc\)?
 This section will help!
-Let's focus on looking at nginx logs.
+Let's focus on looking at Nginx logs.

 * We start by opening up Kibana and selecting Discover \(\#1 in the screen shot below\).
 * From there, we select the container logs for our project \(\#2\).
 * Let's go to the search bar \(\#3\) and enter:

   `kubernetes.container_name: "nginx"`

-* This will display all nginx logs for our project.
+* This will display all Nginx logs for our project.
 * Clicking on the arrow next to an entry \(\#4\) will expand that entry and show you all of the information it gathered.
 * Let's add the message field and the level field to the view.
 You can do that by clicking on "Add" on the left hand side \(\#5\).
 * You can change the time frame in the upper right hand corner of the screen \(\#6\), in the example below I'm looking at logs for the last 4 hours.

 ![](../.gitbook/assets/kibana_example4.png)

 ### Specific errors in logs

-Want to see how many 500 Internal Server errors you've had in your nginx container?
+Want to see how many 500 Internal Server errors you've had in your Nginx container?
 You can easily do that by changing the search query.
 If you search:

 `kubernetes.container_name: "nginx" AND message: "500"`

-That will only display 500 error messages in the nginx container.
+That will only display 500 error messages in the Nginx container.
 You can search for any error message in any container that you would like!

 ## Visualization